-One of the great features of the Fujifilm cameras is the ability to control and manipulate the film simulators to give you absolutely incredible classic looks that are ready to go straight out of the camera.
+One of the great features of the Fujifilm cameras is the ability to control and manipulate the film simulators to give you incredible classic looks that are ready to go straight out of the camera.

-This isn’t something I’ve really gotten into too much over the years since I’ve always liked editing by hand and experimenting with different looks on the RAW files in post.
+This isn’t something I’ve gotten into too much over the years since I’ve always liked editing by hand and experimenting with different looks on the RAW files in post.
 But as I get busier and busier with work and kids, simplicity is the new trend in my life.

-Lately, I’ve been exploring the different JPG recipes for Fujifilm files that are out there on the inter-webs dot coms with my personal web computer browser, using my AOL disk. 🙂
+Lately, I’ve been exploring the different JPG recipes for Fujifilm files that are out there on the inter-webs dot coms with my web computer browser, using my AOL disk. 🙂

 This post is mostly about some JPG recipes I found on FujiXweekly.
-Actually I didn’t find it, a friend exposed me to these, so I want to expose you to what Richie is doing over there.
+Actually, I didn’t find it, a friend exposed me to these, so I want to expose you to what Richie is doing over there.
 It’s a fantastic resource.
 Hopefully, you can have as much fun with what he’s built as I’ve been having.

 This post is mostly about shooting with his recipes on the X100V and all the shots in this post are straight out of the camera.
 I just add a little fade sometimes which I’ll show you how to do in Lightroom.